Loading...

 We would like to alleviate some of the confusion in the marketplace.
 Navteq is NOT currently a customer of PhotoEnforced.com and we have no idea where they have acquired their data from.

-However, PhotoEnforced.com has been the #1 sole source and pioneer of gathering red light camera and speed locations in a free open database since 2001.
-There are many databases in the market described above who copy our data and use this data and sell it.
+However, PhotoEnforced.com has been the #1 sole source and pioneer of gathering red light camera and speed camera locations in a free open database since 2001.
+There are many databases in the market described above that copy our data and use this data and sell it.
 If you are considering licensing or using the NAVTEQ speed and red light camera locations database you might want to ask them the following questions first . . .

-1) Why are you missing about a 1000+ locations?
+1) Why are you missing about 1000+ locations?

 2) What sources for acquiring the original 5000 locations?

-3) Are your sources for the data stealing content?
+3) Are your sources for the data-stealing content?

 4) Sources for updates on new locations and changes?